InspireVive/inspirevive/README.md

 	composer install

-### config.php
+### secrets.php

-A config.php file needs to be created in the project's root directory.
-See config-exmaple.php for an example setup. *Never commit config.php to version control, for security.*
+A secrets.php file needs to be created in the `config` directory.
+See secrets.php.example for an example setup. *Never commit secrets.php to version control, for security.*

 ### Database Migrations